QuantLet/SDA_2019_St_Gallen/SDA_2019_St_Gallen_PD_with_ML_and_Sentiment_Analysis/README.md

 - Performing textual analysis
 - Describing the data
 - Identifying outliers and the 44 main features, applying oversampling techniques
+- Finding the most appropriate machine learning algorithm
-- Running the machine learning models
+- Training and exporting the final machine learning model

 The following chart provides a summary of the working process: